 Reach 4 is in an extremely inaccessible, high gradient part of Bishop Creek consisting mostly of cascades and plunge pools and is inaccessible to the public.
 Inflow to this reach results from releases at Intake No. 4.
-CDFW's management priority for Reach 4 is for a self-sustaining brown trout population.
-Under existing operations, flow in this reach provides 98 percent of maximum habitat suitability for juvenile brown trout and 85 percent for adult brown trout (Kleinschmidt 2022a).
+Under existing operations, flow in this reach provides 98 percent of maximum habitat suitability for juvenile brown trout and 85 percent for adult brown trout (Kleinschmidt, 2022a), and is not suitable for native fish species.
+CDFW indicated that this reach has inadequate public access and therefore does not lend itself to supporting a brown trout recreational fishery.
+Since this reach is adjacent to Reach 3 where native fish management is a higher priority, a change in flows to discourage trout may be warranted.